Alimony Reform and The Loss of Employment or Income

 Also, under NJ alimony reform, the court has discretion to create a temporary remedy for applications to modify due to loss of employment or reduction of income.
 The court can temporarily suspend support, order a reduction in support on terms, order that support be paid in some amount from assets pending future proceedings, order a periodic review, or “enter any order the court finds appropriate to assure fairness and equity to both parties.”
 This allows courts to revisit the matter in the future without either party having to formally re-apply to the court for intervention.
 It also provides some flexibility in the Orders.

-If you have questions concerning the modification of an alimony obligation due to loss of employment or reduction of income, call Peter Van Aulen 201-845-7400 today for a free comprehensive in office consultation.
+If you have questions concerning the modification of an alimony obligation due to loss of employment or reduction of income, call Peter Van Aulen 201-845-7400 today for a consultation.